Chart Color Schemes

 Wondai is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Wondai's dwelling structure, as per the latest Census evaluation, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
-Home ownership in Wondai was at 42.5%, with mortgaged dwellings at 28.6% and rented ones at 29.0%.
-The median monthly mortgage repayment in the area was $997, lower than Non-Metro Qld's average of $1,083.
-The median weekly rent figure in Wondai was recorded at $225, compared to Non-Metro Qld's $230.
-Nationally, Wondai's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Wondai, as per the latest Census evaluation, 91.5% of dwellings were houses, with the remaining 8.5% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
+Home ownership in Wondai stood at 42.5%, with mortgaged properties at 28.6% and rented dwellings at 29.0%.
+The median monthly mortgage repayment was $997, lower than Non-Metro Qld's average of $1,083.
+The median weekly rent in Wondai was $225, compared to Non-Metro Qld's $230.
+Nationally, Wondai's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing